kumbulanit/docker-and-kubernetes-trainning/13-Advanced controllers: Daemon Sets and Stateful Sets.md

 In this exercise, we explored how to deploy advanced controllers like **DaemonSet** and **StatefulSet** in Kubernetes.

-- **DaemonSet**: We used Fluentd as an example to deploy a log forwarder on every node in the cluster.
+- **DaemonSet**: We used filebeat as an example to deploy a log forwarder on every node in the cluster.
 This ensures that logs are collected from all nodes, which is a common use case for system monitoring tools.

 - **StatefulSet**: We deployed Redis as an example of a stateful application that requires persistent storage and stable, unique identities for each pod.
 StatefulSets are particularly useful for databases and other stateful services.